sl5net/boongui-fork/README.md

 # Description for boonGUI

-This mod is basically a derivative of @ffm2's mod 'ffm_visibility' but with additional changes that I thought would be fitting.
+This mod is basically a derivative of @ffm2's mod 'ffm_visibility' but with additional changes.

 read full Description here: